madgeek-arc/resource-catalogue-docs/README.md

           order: String (asc/desc)
           orderField: String (eg. id)
       ```
-    - Get all Resources in the catalogue organized by an attribute:
+    - Get all Services in the catalogue organized by an attribute:
       ```diff
         /service/by/{field}
         Params: